maoiscat/mpv-qthumb/README.md

 update:

+ver 2.0		use a seperate file to simulate ipc connection. this script now works in both windows and linux.

 ver 1.1		some improvemnts on qthumbShow()

 # mpv-qthumb

 qthumb is a simple thumbnail generator that helps you to show small thumbnails over an osc/ui in mpv.

-qthumb will NOT spwan real time thumbnails. when loading a file, it scans the file with a preconfigured skip time, and generates cached images as thumbnails. as a result, it may consume more memery but save some cpu time.
+qthumb will **NOT** spawn real time thumbnails. when loading a file, it scans the file with a preconfigured skip time, and generates cached images as thumbnails.

-qthumb only works on windows by now, because the input-ipc-server option on linux actually creates a socket, rather than a pipe, which means the lua io functions cannot operate this file directly.
+qthumb needs **mpv version 0.35 and higher**. it uses an non-standard way to get the address of a variable, which is not implemented in standard lua.

 qthumb is not fully tested. please feel free to report bugs.